KrishManohar/Aj-Interview/README.md

     uvicorn main:app --reload
    ```

-You can access the application at http://localhost:8000/.
+You can access the application at http://localhost:8000/ or the docs http://localhost:8000/docs.
 It provides the following endpoints:

 ````
 / - Renders the index.html template.